mark-thompson01/raspberry-pi-5-dns-server-lab/README.md

 ---

 🧠 What I Learned
-- How to setup and configure a DNS server on a Raspberry Pi 5 with DNSMasq and BIND9
+- How to setup and configure a DNS server on a Raspberry Pi 5 with DNSMasq and BIND9.
-- How DNSMasq is lightweight and perfect for SOHO networks
+- How DNSMasq is lightweight and perfect for SOHO networks.
-- How BIND9 is geared more for larger enterprise networks, with more granular administration
+- How BIND9 is geared more for larger enterprise networks, with more granular administration.
-- How to manually setup a forward and reverse lookup zone
+- How to manually setup a forward and reverse lookup zone.
-- How to properly edit .conf files with intended specifications
+- How to properly edit .conf files with intended specifications.
-- How to utilize new tools such as nmcli to discover what connection profile maps to what interface
+- How to utilize new tools such as nmcli to discover what connection profile maps to what interface.
-- Using nmcli to discover, verify, and make modifications to existing connection profiles
+- Using nmcli to discover, verify, and make modifications to existing connection profiles.

 ## 📁 More from Me